Aaron Lopiansky: Activities and contributions

-He supported distribution of the Torah to Soviet Jewry.
-In addition to his work with Soviet Jewry, Lopiansky taught in the Israeli Army's Hishtalmut program, which aims to broaden the perspective of the army's officer corps by exposing them to the diverse facets of Israeli society.
+Lopiansky taught in the Israeli Army's Hishtalmut program, which aims to broaden the perspective of the army's officer corps by exposing them to the diverse facets of Israeli society.

-Lopiansky has contributed to the Encyclopedia Talmudit.
 He also sits on several boards, including the Memorial Foundation for Jewish Culture.
 Among his English-language works is Time Pieces, a collection of essays on the Jewish holidays.